Marijuana Legalization and the Workplace

 A: Legalization has led to a rise in workplace marijuana use; 1 in 3 Americans now live-in states where marijuana is legal for anyone at least 21 years old.

-In the US general workforce, marijuana positive tests increased 16.1% in 2020.
-The percentage of employees high at work increased 60% from 2014 to 2019.
+The percentage of employees in the general U.S. workforce testing positive for marijuana following an on-the-job accident increased to its highest level in 25 years in 2022, according to the Quest Diagnostics Drug Test Index.
+Employees self-reporting being “high” at work increased 60% from 2014 to 2019.
 39% of marijuana users admit to going to work high at least once per week.
 17% admitted to getting high while on the job with 63% of employees doing so at lunch or on a break.
 (1-5)

 A: Workplace marijuana use is on the rise and causes impairment, which means skills such as reaction time, divided attention, cognitive performance, route planning, decision making, and risk taking are negatively affected.
 In one of the largest impairment studies of its kind, “Driving Performance and Cannabis Users’ Perception of Safety,” showed that both frequent and occasional marijuana users were impaired during a simulated driving task for up to 4.5 hours after smoking cannabis.
 (10-17)